Beauty salons can operate only if they take their operations outdoors

 FRESNO, Calif.
-(KGPE) — Beauty salons are able to stay open only if they take their operations outdoors.
+(KSEE) — Beauty salons are able to stay open only if they take their operations outdoors.

 Some local shops are making it work despite the Valley heat.